guisaliba/brain/01 Notes/development/compilers/basics-on-compilers.md

 3. Code generation

 ## Parsing

 The parsing is typically divided into two parts:

-1. Lexical Analysis:
+### 1. Lexical Analysis

 Takes the raw code and starts splitting it into small pieces called **tokens**, this is done by a tokenizer or lexer.
 Tokens are an array of tiny objects that represents what is written in the source code, they usually have a `type` and a `value` and can be letters, numbers, parenthesis, brackets, punctuations, whatever.
 The tokenizer will generate a lot of tokens from the source code even if they are not correctly written, because it does not concern about syntax, only on generating tokens.

-2. Syntactic Analysis
+### 2. Syntactic Analysis

 Takes the generated tokens and transforms them into a more comprehensive structure, that is called an **Intermediate Representation** (IR) commonly being ASTs.
 For short, ASTs are deeply nested objects that represents code in an easier to understand way.

 For the following syntax:

 ```
-(add (subtract 4 2))
+(add(subtract 4 2))
 ```

 Tokens might look like this:

 ```
 [
  { type: 'paren',  value: '('        },